Skip to content

 Participation has both personal and organizational advantages:

-1. Participants who complete the survey will receive a complimentary copy of the final report!
-Members who do not submit a survey can purchase the final report for $250 ($350 for prospective members).
+1. The final report will be provided for FREE to participants who complete the survey.
+HCAF members who do not complete the survey can purchase the final report for $250 ($350 for prospective members).

-3. If sufficient responses are received from agencies operating in a particular Florida health care region, a region-specific report will be created in addition to the statewide report.
+3. With sufficient participation from agencies operating in a particular region, region-specific reports are also produced in addition to the statewide report.

 Important Information for Survey Participants

-• To comply with Federal Trade Commission (FTC) antitrust laws, please report all data as to what rates your agency was paying and the benefits it was providing as of June 30, 2022.
-Please do not report any data that is more recent than June 30, 2022.
+• In accordance with the Federal Trade Commission (FTC) antitrust rules, please provide all information regarding the rates and benefits your agency paid and provided as of June 30, 2023.
+Please do not report any data that is more recent than June 30, 2023.

-• As in previous years, there are two versions of the survey in Excel format: one for Medicare/Medicaid-certified agencies and a simplified version for agencies that are exclusively licensed (Private Duty).
+• Similarly to previous years, there will be two versions of the survey in Excel format: one for Medicare/Medicaid agencies and a simplified version for licensed-only agencies (Private Duty).

-• Your data should indicate the number of licensed locations in each health care region.
-If your pay rates and benefits vary by region, please submit separate surveys for each region where you operate.
-In instances where rates and benefits apply to multiple locations and regions, we would like to know how many your survey represents in order to calculate weighted averages more accurately.
+• Please indicate how many state-licensed agencies your organization operates per Florida health care planning region.
+If your pay rates and benefits vary by region, please submit separate surveys for each region in which you operate.
+In cases where rates and benefits apply to multiple agencies and regions, we would like to know how many your survey represents in order to calculate weighted averages more accurately.

 Instructions